-2018 SYSTEM IMPROVEMENTS
+2019 SYSTEM IMPROVEMENTS

-- Continued with the installation of our security systems, implemented department security policies for all facilities.

-- Replaced 3 old fire hydrants.
+- Repaired 4 old fire hydrants.

-- Painted all fire hydrants in the system to make them more visible.
+- Painted certain fire hydrants in the system to make them more visible.

 - Emptied our sludge discharge lagoon.

-- Replaced pump at sixth Ave Pump House.

 - Repaired various leaks system wide.

+- Added an AED at the Treatment Plant.

+- Installed a new turbidity analyzing system.

+- Secured funding for water system improvements-Phase A.

-PROPOSED IMPROVEMENTS FOR 2019
+PROPOSED IMPROVEMENTS FOR 2020

-- Planning to make major improvements to our infrastructure (replace old Water valves and Water Mains). - Continue pursuit of funding for a new raw water transmission main, from the treatment plant, to a point north of the New York State Thruway.
+•.
+Planning to make major improvements to our infrastructure (replace old Water valves and Water Mains).

+•.
+Continue pursuit of funding for a new raw water transmission main, from the treatment plant, to a point north of the New York State Thruway.
 This will minimize any potential contamination (accidents, spills, salt spreading during winter months) from the N.Y.S.
 Thruway and the CSX railroad system, which both cross the Hackensack River.
 The State Health Department, Comprehensive Performance Evaluation at the Treatment Plant strongly recommended this project for implementation.
-Application for this project was made under the 1996 Clean Water/Clean Air Bond Act. - Install a new turbidity analyzing system.
+Application for this project was made under the 1996 Clean Water/Clean Air Bond Act.